ArctosDB/documentation-wiki/_how_to/delete-media.markdown

 ## Deleting Media from TACC

 In order to fully delete a media file from TACC:
-1. Navigate to the TACC directory in which the media is stored (see https://handbook.arctosdb.org/how_to/How-to-Upload-Media-to-TACC.html).
+1. Navigate to the TACC directory in which the media is stored (see [How to Upload Media to TACC]({% link _how_to/upload-media-to-tacc.markdown %})).
 You must have user access to the relevant folder in order to delete media (in general, users have sole edit access to the subfolders they create within an institution’s directory).

     **Note:** If you do not have access to a TACC folder that stores media marked for deletion (perhaps the files wer created by a former employee), a request can be submitted by an authorized representative of your institution to the Arctos Working Group to permit the DBA to permanently remove the file(s).